Westland Wallace: Operational history

 The original PV-6 prototype, registered G-ACBR (and also known as the Houston-Wallace) along with Westland PV-3 G-ACAZ, was part of the Houston Everest Expedition, named after Lucy, Lady Houston the patron, an attempt to fly over Mount Everest.
 Both aircraft received modifications that included fitting heating and oxygen equipment, fully enclosing the rear cockpits and using highly supercharged Bristol Pegasus IS 3 engines.
 Flown by Flight Lieutenant D.F.
 McIntyre and Douglas Douglas-Hamilton, 14th Duke of Hamilton, otherwise known as Lord Clydesdale, the two aircraft became the first to fly over Mount Everest on 3 April 1933.

 Most of the Wallaces served with the Auxiliary Air Force: 501, 502, 503 and 504 squadrons beginning with the converted Wapitis early in 1933.
 Others operated with the Anti-Aircraft Cooperation Flight at RAF Biggin Hill.
 The last Wallace was completed in October 1936.

 The first RAF casualties of WW2 occurred when a Wallace of the RAF Observer School (K6028) crashed at Bennachie, near Aberdeen.
-Pilot Officer Ellard Alexander Cummings (23) from Ottawa, Canada and Leading Aircraftman Alexander Ronald Renfrew Stewart (24) both lost their lives.
+Pilot Officer Ellard Alexander Cummings (23) from Ottawa, Canada and Leading Aircraftsman Alexander Ronald Renfrew Stewart (24) were killed.

 When withdrawn from the general purpose role, many Wallaces were converted into target tugs.
 A total of 83 Wallaces remained in service at the beginning of the Second World War.
 The last were withdrawn in 1943.